 - 1. Document Junior status at U. T. Permian Basin - 2.
 Obtain signed Degree Plan from faculty advisor - 3.
 Submit approved Teacher Certification Plan - 4.
-Perform satisfactorily on the Pre-Professional Skills Test (P-PST)\
+Perform satisfactorily on the Pre-Professional Skills Test (P-PST)

 This documentation must be submitted to the Teacher Education Office.
-The date of admission will be determined by the Teacher Education Council.
+The date of admission will be determined by satisfactory completion of the P-PST.